abrhambas01/ItProject_Mypharma2018/readme.md

 ## About Mypharma

-Mypharma is a progressive  web application that delivers progressive capabilities that delivers free medicines to all senior citizens in Cebu City,PH
+** Mypharma is a progressive  web application that delivers progressive capabilities that delivers free medicines to all senior citizens in Cebu City,PH **

 TO use one : Here is a
 [Youtube Video](https://www.youtube.com/watch?v=MxTaDhwJDLg)

-To use this application
+## To start developing / using this application

+ **Ensure Git, Composer and nodejs is installed to **

 After typing the following in the terminal